lulunac27a/r-shiny-astronomical-planet-positions/README.md

 # Astronomical Planet Positions with Rise and Set Times and Sun

 This is a Shiny app that displays the rising and setting times of the sun and the planet.
 It can also show the position of the sun and the planet.
-You can set the latitude, date, time (hour angle) and the planet elongation.
+Users can set the latitude, date, time (hour angle) and the planet elongation.

 ## Getting Started